 What is it like to work on-site in Thessaloniki, Greece with 200 first-semester students?
 The Commission for Global Dimensions of Student Development recently put out a call for blogs, and I was excited to share my insight to the unique and challenging opportunity to work as a student affairs professional abroad.

-For many of us, we found this line of work after being in awe by our own life-shaking education abroad experience.
+For many of us, we found this line of work after being in awe by our own life-altering education abroad experience.
 We love working with students, are passionate about education, and the fact that we get to support an educational experience abroad for college students is the icing on the cake.

 What may be difficult to anticipate as an international educator entering this role is the all-encompassing nature of this work.
 This is the expectation that you are available for all of the late-night visits to the hospital, that you sleep with one ear open in the event that your emergency on-call phone rings, and that you lead by example 24/7 in a residential community that to some might feel like a fish bowl.

 I could have told you after my first week working on-site in Thessaloniki, Greece that this role has its challenges.
 After my first N.U.in semester working abroad, I saw some of my coworkers struggle with the degree of ambiguity, lack of routine, and lack of community outside of our work lives.
 In these types of roles where the boundaries between work life and personal life dance around a narrow margin, it is important to ensure that this role is a good fit for you as an individual and that you have clear expectations of what’s ahead.